luca-bassoricci/gitlab/doc/user/group/value_stream_analytics/index.md

 ### Key metrics in the value stream

+The **Overview** dashboard shows the following key metrics that measure team performance:
 - Lead time: Median time from when the issue was created to when it was closed.
 - Cycle time: Median time from first commit to issue closed.
 GitLab measures cycle time from the earliest commit of a [linked issue's merge request](../../project/issues/crosslinking_issues.md#from-commit-messages) to when that issue is closed.
 The cycle time approach underestimates the lead time because merge request creation is always later than commit time.
 - New issues: Number of new issues created.
 - Deploys: Total number of deployments to production.